 You can check for outdated drivers in different ways.

 This is perhaps the easiest way to keep your Windows computer up-to-date.
-Downloading and installing the Windows updates is an important step to keep your device secure and tip-top shape.
+Downloading and installing the Windows updates is an important step to keep your device secure and working well.

 Even when you don’t require driver updates, you should keep Windows Update active.
 Windows updates are divided into three categories: